Welcome to the National Bread Museum of Grain-Baking-Bread Culture

 UNIVERSITY-LIBRARY WEBSITES:

 Many universities have "Special Collections" Libraries/Archives.
 If they allow in-person viewing, usually by appointment, from my experience, you select from the digital database - you can't eyeball the archives in person.
 Also, you may need to have an "approved" reason to see these items.
 The requested books (usually a limit) are brought out; you wear cotton gloves which they give you, along with a pencil & pad of paper.
 You can't have your purse, etc. with you in the room.
 There are lockers to store personal items.
-The following are some of the libraries with cookbook collections for the possibility of visiting, & you'd call to find out the requirements.
+The following are some of the libraries with cookbook collections for the possibility of visiting, & you should call ahead to find out the requirements.

 1) wine at UC-Davis, CA;